Bharatayuddha

 According to the Javanese tradition, the war between descendants of emperor Bharata was already destined by the gods long before the Pandavas and Kauravas were born.
-The tradition also maintained that the Kurukshetra battlefield is not located in the present-day Haryana state of India, but rather in Dieng Plateau, Central Java.
-Therefore, the Javanese considered the Mahabharata epic happened in Java and not in India.

 Overview

 In indonesian version the Kings and Queens were the descendant of Gods.
 The story begins at Batara Guru, who became the first king of the kingdom of 'Medang Kamulang'.
 It is often portrayed through the form of Javanese Wayang.
 A characteristic feature of the Indonesian Mahabharata is that it gives more autonomy to other characters apart from the main characters - Krishna, Arjuna, Bhisma, Duryodhana.
 In the Indonesian version of Mahabharata more is said about the character of Shalya etc.

 The main characters and places are: